 At age 38, Pierre Poilievre is undefeated in five elections and has served for 13 years as the Member of Parliament for Carleton (formerly Nepean-Carleton).
 As the Conservative Shadow Minister of Finance, he is responsible for holding the Trudeau government’s insatiable spending appetite to account.
-He is also a member of the Human Resources Committee, which investigates federal government programs such as employment programs, pensions, labour policies, and programs for persons with disabilities.
+He is also a member of the finance committee, which provides input for the annual federal budget.

 Prior to the last election, Poilievre served as Minister of Employment and Social Development—the largest department in the federal government—where he oversaw the successful rollout of the increased Universal Child Care Benefit.
 The department he led is also responsible for Old Age Security, housing, job training, Employment Insurance and poverty reduction.